 14. Sweetwater Creek State Park

-Another of the top Atlanta fall activities is going hiking at Sweetwater Creek State Park.
+Sweetwater Creek State Park offers another of the top Atlanta fall activities: going hiking!
 This 2,549-acre park sits a short 15 miles from downtown Atlanta, making it an easy day trip.
 The Red Trail is the most popular hiking option, leading you along the creek’s white-water rapids and past the ruins of a Civil War-era mill.

 If you’d prefer a longer hike, take the Yellow or White Trail.
 No matter which you choose, you’ll see fantastic fall foliage surrounding the creek!